SEC-039: Protests, Demonstrations, and Other Expressive Activities during Official University Ceremonies and Events held

 Protests, demonstrations, and other expressive activities may take place during official University ceremonies and events within the following area of University Grounds: in the area bounded by Alderman Library, Monroe Hall, Peabody Hall, Special Collections Library, and McCormick Road (subject to space needed for emergency medical services).
-If the official ceremony or event is moved to the John Paul Jones Arena, this policy remains applicable and the designated area is the grassy area outside the north entrance of University Hall.
+If the official ceremony or event is moved to the John Paul Jones Arena, this policy remains applicable and the designated area is the grassy area on the north side of the McCue Center.

 - Even within this designated area, protests, demonstrations and other expressive activities, including distribution of leaflets or other written materials, may not: